betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 <br>

-In practice, it turned out to be a challenge: In order to optimize algorithms and software, we often have to intentionally restrict the set of supported use cases.
+In practice, this interfacing turned out to be a challenge: In order to optimize algorithms and software, we often have to intentionally restrict the set of supported use cases.

 In case of ExaHyPE, this meant focusing on a one-shot workflow where the user specifies the problem, and hardware-optimized, problem-specific code is generated and compiled.
 In addition, ExaHyPE builds on a fairly large number of dependencies and employs a somewhat unusual hybrid parallelization approach combining MPI with Intel's oneAPI [Threading Building Blocks](https://en.wikipedia.org/wiki/Threading_Building_Blocks) (TBB).